SeanD17/Milestone-Project-3/README.md

 ## Surface:
 I used orange text color to make it stand out against the background.

-The orange background footer and header was chosen to stand out on the site.
+The orange background footer and red background header was chosen to stand out on the site.

 ## Icons:
 I used Font Awesome for the social media icons of GitHub and LinkedIn,as well as for various icons seen throughout the site.